kean/articles/2024-07-09-swiftpm-and-xcode.markdown

 ### Technical Limitations

 Of course, the `Package.swift` file is a Swift file, so if it is complicated enough, some of these things won't work.
-But it isn't a problem because it's just a bit of a convenience on top of a human-readable text file.
+But I think it's an acceptable and understadable trade-off because it's just a bit of a convenience on top of a human-readable source file.
 If you are unhappy with a diff it creates, you'll change it.
 Currently, these features don't exist at all, even for simple package files.
-They do exist in Xcode GUI, but Xcode GUI is too limited for any sufficiently complicated app.

 ## Other Issues